Craigentinny Train Maintenance Centre

-Craigentinny Traction Maintenance Depot (also known as Craigentinny Train Maintenance Centre) is a railway depot in the Craigentinny area of Edinburgh, Scotland.
+Craigentinny Train Maintenance Centre is a railway depot in the Craigentinny area of Edinburgh, Scotland.
 The depot is operated by Hitachi Rail with a depot code of EC.

+History

-The depot opened in 1904, as a carriage sidings and was home to InterCity 125 HSTs operated by London North Eastern Railway until 31 December 2019.
-It does however still maintain CrossCountry InterCity 125 sets overnight.
-It also services Class 220/221 Voyagers for CrossCountry and Class 397s for TransPennine Express.
+The depot opened in 1904, as a carriage sidings and was home to InterCity 125 HSTs operated by London North Eastern Railway until 31 December 2019, and CrossCountry InterCity 125 HSTs until September 2023.
+It currently services Class 220/221 Voyagers for CrossCountry and Class 397s for TransPennine Express.
 Hitachi Rail now undertakes maintenance on London North Eastern Railway Class 800s and 801s, ScotRail Class 385s, TransPennine Express Class 802s and Lumo Class 803s.
 It also maintains Class 73s for the Caledonian Sleeper.